MARIETTA DOMESTIC VIOLENCE DEFENSE LAWYER

 - A report from the ‘Georgia Commission on Family Violence’ states that there were 834 documented deaths resulting from domestic violence spanning from 2003 to 2009.

 Georgia Domestic Violence Laws

 In Georgia, the problem of domestic violence is addressed in its Domestic Relations Code (Chapter 13).
 Included in its definition of what is domestic violence, is property damage, unlawful restraint, trespassing, stalking, battery, and assault.
 Any family member who knowingly and/or violently violates any protective order is in particular trouble.
-Violating a protective order is charged as a criminal misdemeanor in Georgia.
+Moreover violation of a protective order is a misdemeanor in Georgia.
 An offender can receive as much a 1 full year in prison along with $1,000 in fees.

 Protective Orders Can Do This:

 - Order a perpetrator to cease and desist from all violent acts, and to stop any harassing or interfering with the stated victim.